NONRESIDENT HUNTERS

 Q. I purchased a Class X license in January and moved to PA in June.
 Can I still hunt as a WV resident in November?

 Yes.
-A resident, who purchases an annual license during the year and holds a valid resident license when he or she moves out of the state, may continue to use the resident license for the rest of the calendar year.
-Only Class DDFL (fishing) and Class V (hunting and fishing) permits must be surrendered within 10 days of leaving the state.
+A resident, who purchased a license during the year and holds a valid resident license when he moves out of the state, may continue to use the resident license for the rest of the calendar year.
+Only senior citizens over 65, Class Q and veterans surrender their hunting privileges when leaving the state.

 Q. I am a nonresident and only want to hunt bear, what licenses do I need?